openimages/dataset/README.md

 * [Machine-generated image-level annotations (train, validation, and test sets)](https://storage.googleapis.com/openimages/2017_07/annotations_machine_2017_07.tar.gz) (447 MB)
 * [Classes and class descriptions](https://storage.googleapis.com/openimages/2017_07/classes_2017_07.tar.gz) (293 KB)

+To retrieve the images you can use [Open Images dataset downloader](https://github.com/dnuffer/open_images_downloader), courtesy of Dan Nuffer.
+It is a program built for downloading, verifying and resizing the images and metadata.
+It is designed to run as fast as possible by taking advantage of the available hardware and bandwidth by using asynchronous I/O and parallelism.

 See also how to [import the annotations into PostgreSQL](https://github.com/openimages/dataset/wiki/Importing-into-PostgreSQL).

 ## Data organization